 If you could afford a whole lot more space north of 80th, you might honestly prefer that.
 It could be better for your growing family.
 Just stuff to think about.

 Following trends could cause you to eliminate neighborhoods that might suit your lifestyle quite well, especially if you are newer to Seattle.
+I frequently begin with buyers on one neighborhood and end up somewhere totally different, much to buyers’ surprise and pleasure!
 If you’d like a neighborhood tour, let me know.
 I grew up here.

 Rent vs. Buy

-The average rental price in Queen Anne, Ballard, Fremont, the Capitol Hill areas, and Belltown often exceed the monthly mortgage amount even when factoring in home owner’s dues.
+The average rental price in Queen Anne, Ballard, Fremont, the Capitol Hill areas, and Belltown often exceeds the monthly mortgage amount even when factoring in home owner’s dues.

 People often don’t realize that they can afford to buy right now.
 Looking at the big house on Queen Anne can make you feel like you should wait and save more money.
-But often buying something smaller now can bring that Queen Anne dream much closer, in a shorter period of time.
+But often buying something smaller now can bring your dream of home ownership much closer, in a shorter period of time.

 Initial Documentation That Will Be Required For a Loan: